BeehiveNGO/Beehive/README.md

 ##Projects and Labs

 Beehive is organized around project and [labs]().
-Wesite files for the following projects are housed in this repository:
+Website files for the following projects are housed in this repository:

 - [Beehive.ngo](): Release version humanitarian crowdfunding platform
 - [Beta.beehive.ngo](): Beta platform used to showcase and test new features